HHS/TANF-app/docs/User-Research/2021, Spring - Evil User Journeys & TANF Data Errors (Round 6).md

 | Reggie       | A grantee program employee who mistakenly receives access he shouldn't have; potentially access to admin functions or access to a grantee he's not associated to.
 Reggie is most likely to fall underneath the top level Dan persona, but could potentially be a subtype of any of them. |
 | Gabbie       | An employee at any level who either intentionally or accidentally spreads privileged information to the public.
 Her motivations range from a desire for validation by peers to negligence concerning what information is cleared for public consumption. |

-[Insert here tactics/controls list if we want it in the public repo]

 **Project Impact(s)**

 - We prioritized Dan and Malcolm for use in short term follow-on workshops; these could potentially include stakeholders from outside the project team so as to better identify risks and collaborate on controls.